 Methodologically, the first step in geostatistical processing is to fit the data and its empirical semivariogram function to a known parametric model.
 There is a variety of methods for estimating this correlation.
 Our approach here is to use maximum likelihood methods that fits the mean function and the parameters of the semivariogram function.
 Once fitted, the main interest for analysing purposes is spatial prediction.
 Kriging is one of the most used approaches to this problem, in which a weighted average of the sample values is used to generate the prediction.
 This is sample points near the prediction's location are given larger weights than those far away.
-Kriging determines these weights based on the semivariogram function, calculating them according to the value of the variogram, which is a function of the Euclidean distance (López-Quílez and Muñoz 2008: 11-12).
+Kriging determines these weights based on the semivariogram function, calculating them according to the value of the semivariogram, which is a function of the Euclidean distance (López-Quílez and Muñoz 2008: 11-12).
 That seems to incur into the above mentioned error of assuming the validity of the spatial homogeneity premise.
-Thus, in certain cases, alternative measurements to Euclidean metrics, such as cost-based, Riemannian or pseudo-Euclidean ones, represent the argument r of the variogram function more naturally.
+Thus, in certain cases, alternative measurements to Euclidean metrics, such as cost-based, Riemannian or pseudo-Euclidean ones, represent the distance argument r of the semivariogram function more naturally.

 2.1 ALTERNATIVE MEASUREMENTS TO EUCLIDEAN METRICS

 Alternative measures to Euclidean distances have been largely tested in several disciplines.
 A multidimensional scaled reconfiguration of the spatial distribution has proved to be very useful in some cases.
 This technique allows us to create a pseudo-Euclidean framework on which our analysis can be performed (Løland and Høst 2003; Negre 2015).
 A fast Fourier Transform has also been checked for integrating moving-average functions that may be used to generate a large class of valid, flexible variogram models.
 This transform allows us both to compute the cross-variogram on a set of discrete lags and to interpolate the cross-variogram for any continuous lag (Ver Hoef et al. 2004).
 Other approaches are still being tested for solving this kind of issues.
 For example, we can currently read recent works about using Riemannian metrics associated to cost-based distances and Banach algebra using Kuratowski immersion (Muñoz 2012: 118).
-For its relative simple implementation, the use of cost-based distances directly into the covariance matrix of the Kriging, has proved to be the current best-fitted option for our research topic.
+For its relative simple implementation, the use of cost-based distances directly into the covariance matrix of the Kriging, has proved to be a practical and competitive option for our research topic.

 From a methodological perspective, the main goal of this kind of cost measurements is to define the least cost path to reach a known point from each cell location in the original raster dataset.
 The cost-weighted distance algorithms, therefore, calculate the length of the irregular vectors formed by a spatial distribution using the shortest weighted distance; this is the path with least accumulated cost.
 There is a large variety of these algorithms in order to represent a friction or cost surface.
 The basic purpose of these is to assign an impedance value to each cell of a raster layer, that is, the ease with which it can be crossed.
-Formally, the resulting cost-weighted model can be defined as an f function, which describes for each cell of our model a series of real, positive values with respect to the difficulty to go through them, that is, its cost-weighted density.
+Formally, the resulting cost-weighted model can be defined as an f function, which describes for each cell of our model a real, positive value representing the difficulty to go through them, that is, its cost-weighted density.
 Therefore, the cost-weighted movement to the point is .
 From this function the cost of any path in A can be calculated as the integration of every cell in the model which is gone through (Muñoz 2012: 55).
-Thus, the cost of an α path between points will be
+Thus, the cost of a path α between points will be